AliceO2Group/WebUi/docs/tutorial/time-server.md

 });
 ```

-The other way to communicate with the server is WebSocket protocol.
-It allows to work use request-reply mode or broadcast the data to all connected WebSocket clients.
+The other way of communicating with the server is WebSocket protocol.
+It allows to work in request-reply mode or broadcast the data to all connected clients.
-The code below will push the time every 100ms as a "server-date" message.
-This action will be trigged when clients sends a request with "stream-date" command.
+The code below will start pushing the time every 100ms as a "server-date" message when server receives "stream-date" command from a client.
 If the command is received once again it will stop the updates.

 ```js
 const wsServer = new WebSocket(httpServer);